HIC 2020 BRISBANE 27 – 29 JULY

 We would like to thank all of our reviewers for their contribution to the program, their role is vital and we appreciate their time and effort.

-Authors are encouraged to submit under the following ten themes.
-The bullet points under each theme provides context of the type of content in those areas.
+Authors are encouraged to submit under the following ten streams.
+The bullet points under each stream provides context of the type of content in those areas.

 - Applications and research of data science in all areas of health and biomedicine